What is WEI?

 Women's Entrepreneurship Initiative

-The Women's Entrepneurship Initiative has made a lasting impact for Saint Mary's College students and for the South Bend and Michiana community since its inception in 2009.
-Under the supervision of Saint Mary's College WEI project director, with the support and guidance of Saint Mary's College Business Administration and Economics professor, Mary Ann Merryman, and the WEI Advisory Board, the following is a brief sampling of WEI's activities and accomplishments:
+The Women's Entrepreneurship Initiative has made a lasting impact for Saint Mary's College students and for the South Bend and Michiana community since its inception in 2009.
+Under the supervision of Saint Mary's College WEI director, with the support and guidance of Saint Mary's College Business Administration and Economics Department and the WEI Advisory Board, the following is a brief sampling of WEI's activities and accomplishments:

-- WEI has collaborated with Saint Mary's student members of La Fuerza, a Hispanic club within the College, to conduct a community outreach program for Latina entrepreneurs by providing tutoring on Microsoft Office.
+- WEI has collaborated with Saint Mary's student members of La Fuerza, a Hispanic club within the College, to conduct a community outreach program for Latina entrepreneurs.
 The participants gained valuable skills on how to apply their newly acquired knowledge to their day-to-day business transactions.